-Section No. Current Provisions Proposed Provisions time at which the payment or other consideration is accepted; or (b) if no period is specified at or before that time, within a reasonable period.
+Section No. Current Provisions Proposed Provisions Reason for Amendments time at which the payment or other consideration is accepted; or (b) if no period is specified at or before that time, within a reasonable period.
 Insertion of Second Schedule Para 22 (Not applicable.
 New provision.)
 22. Purporting to assert a right to payment for the supply of unsolicited goods or services.
+The proposed amendment will provide clarity that demanding payment for unsolicited supplies is an unfair practice.
 Insertion of Second Schedule Para 23 (Not applicable.
 New provision.)
-23. Sending to a consumer an invoice or document that states the amount of payment for the supply of unsolicited goods or services which does not contain, as the document's most prominent text, the following (or words to that effect): "This is not a bill.
+23. Sending to a consumer an invoice or document that states the amount of payment for the supply of unsolicited goods or services which does not contain, as the document's most prominent text, the following (or words to that effect): The proposed amendment will provide clarity that demanding payment for unsolicited supplies is an unfair practice.
+"This is not a bill.
 You are not required to pay any money.", unless the consumer has expressly acknowledged to the supplier in writing the consumer's intention to accept and pay for such goods or services.
-Insertion of Fifth Schedule (Not applicable.
-New provision.)
-FIFTH SCHEDULE Schedule Sections 9(4)(e) and (f) and 10(6)(c) EVENTS TO BE NOTIFIED TO BOARD 1.
-The individual, as a sole-proprietor, commences to carry on business as a supplier.
+Insertion of Fifth FIFTH SCHEDULE The proposed amendment specifies Schedule Sections 9(4)(e) and (f) and 10(6)(c) the changes or events for which an errant retailer or individual may be EVENTS TO BE NOTIFIED TO BOARD required to notify the appointed administering agency.
+This enables the appointed administering agency to monitor the errant retailer individual as part of its enforcement efforts and ensure that the errant retailer individual does not side-step the injunction order.
+1. The individual, as a sole-proprietor, commences to carry on business as a supplier.
 2. The individual is employed or ceases to be employed by a person who carries on a business as a supplier.
 3. The individual becomes or ceases to be - (a) a director of a company which carries on a business as a supplier; (b) a partner in a partnership or limited partnership which carries on a business as a supplier; or (c) a partner or manager of a limited liability partnership which carries on a business as a supplier.